 In 2012 Collins returned to the States as a visiting assistant professor and principal investigator at Amherst College.
 He joined the chemistry department at Whitman College in 2015 as an assistant professor.
 His research team, the Collins Lab, focuses on the development of new biocatalysts and supporting technologies for the efficient preparation of important small molecules.

 The Collins Lab

-The primary focus of the Collins Lab is on the developmenmt and application of bioctalysts for the selective oxyfunctionalization of small molecules.
-The Collins Lab employs a number of whole-cell-based systems for the production of chiral builidng blocks used in the chemoenzymatic synthesis of natural products and functionalized organic materials.
+The primary focus of the Collins Lab is on the development and application of biocatalysts for the selective oxyfunctionalization of small molecules.
+The Collins Lab employs a number of whole-cell-based systems for the production of chiral building blocks used in the chemoenzymatic synthesis of natural products and functionalized organic materials.

 Over the last 30 years, the increasing scarcity of natural resources and the acknowledged impact of human industrial activity on our environment have led to a shift toward sustainable development.
 Within the chemical community this has translated into the search for “green” alternatives to traditional synthetic methods.
 The principles of green chemistry highlight the need for the development of processes which are highly selective, efficient and utilize environmentally-benign materials.
 Biocatalysis is uniquely positioned to meet these challenges as enzymatic reactions are often chemo-, regio- and stereo-selective while operating in water, under mild conditions.